 First date night in months!
-We ended up at Fratelli, an outstanding Italian place downtown, choosing a table outside to enjoy the warm weather.
+We ended up at Fratelli (now closed), an outstanding Italian place downtown, choosing a table outside to enjoy the warm weather.
 The waitress arrived immediately with two bottles of water in hand.

 “I don’t know if you’ve heard but the reservoir that serves downtown has been shut down temporarily for contamination.
 Here’s some water for you, I know it’s hot out.
 What else can I get you to drink?”

 Have you had a pizza with fontina, roasted grapes and pinenuts?
 I still daydream about it!
 After a lovely meal and giddy on our freedom, we took advantage of the last scraps of babysitter time and headed over to the well-known ‘dessert place’ in town.